KumquatPye2/AlphaTanks/ASI_ARCH_GAP_ANALYSIS_AND_IMPROVEMENT_PLAN.md

 # ASI-ARCH (Tanks) — Gap Analysis and Implementation Plan

-Date: 2025-08-16
+Date: 2025-08-19
 Scope: AlphaTanks (browser-based tank AI), focusing on `asi-arch-modules.js`, `llm-enhanced-asi-arch.js`, `game-engine.js`, `tank-ai.js`, and LLM integration.

 ## TL;DR
 The current app is a strong, working adaptation of ASI-ARCH: all four roles exist, composite fitness (quant/qual/innovation) is implemented, battles run in a real simulator, and a Red-Queen arms race is modeled.
-To better match the paper, implement: (1) top-50 candidate pool with batched updates, (2) explicit exploration→verification staging with held-out scenarios and multi-seed evaluation, (3) novelty/degeneracy checks, (4) richer cognition base and persistent analysis memory, (5) persistent experiment artifacts, and (6) judge calibration and drift monitoring.
+One simulation runs at a time (single-sim constraint).
+To better match the paper while respecting the Red Queen and single-sim runtime, implement: (1) top-50 candidate pool with batch selection policy but serialized evaluation via an explicit queue/lock, (2) lightweight verification gating using held-out seeds/scenarios within the single-phase loop (no separate two-phase orchestrator), (3) novelty/degeneracy checks, (4) richer cognition base and persistent analysis memory, (5) persistent experiment artifacts, and (6) judge calibration and drift monitoring.
 Also remove the hard-coded API key and switch to secure config.

 ---